A directory of CS staff -- bios and photos

 Senior Advisor, Business Partnerships (Seattle)

 Ross manages Climate Solutions Business Partnership program, which helps build support in the region’s corporate community for strong climate and energy policy and private investment in solutions.
 He is active in promoting good climate and energy policy on a state and federal level.
-He recently managed and facilitated Sustainable Aviation Fuels Northwest, the first stakeholder effort in the nation to point a path to low-carbon alternatives to power the next generation of flight.
-He has been selected by peers as a “Pivotal Leader”, which recognizes a few individuals who are have the skills and experience to drive the region’s clean energy economy.
+He also leads Climate Solutions' Sustainable Advanced Fuels Program, which is accelerating the adoption of low-carbon alternatives to petroleum fuels in transportation.
+Ross recently led Sustainable Aviation Fuels Northwest, the first stakeholder roadmap for cleaner fuels to power the next generation of flight.
+Ross was selected by business and community leaders as a “Pivotal Leader,” which recognizes a few individuals who are have the skills and experience to drive the region’s clean energy economy.

 Database Associate (Olympia)